We all love the Culinary Arts department at Shepherds

 1 c. shredded Monterey jack or mozzarella cheese

-1 c. pre-cooked salad shrimp or lump crab meat, thawed if frozen
+1 c. pre-cooked salad shrimp or lump crab meat, thawed if

 Naan bread – toasted and sliced in triangles